shachinos/kalisavefolder/notes.md

 still security is only diplomatic and says its converging to profile management theory to activate a determinstic outcome to profile changes at stages to question perform outrages activities outcompass maybe but still a very low profile changes at best to guest and divert periodicity to newer welcome guest opetion to divert national security

 why secuity waal protection performance periodicity words comes into play again and again

+maybe a little instagram blogging wont be bad though it is necessary to maintain comulsin activities at boundary level to gain profit signing stages

+marginal velocity vector
+as a prominent as it now prominanet to create a domain more than meaing logic iq

+where to serarch for it

+meaning logic iq
+dictionary grammer syntax
+zero day problem
+plot armor
+i care

+scream and love are done with
+code
+cide and wish wish as in marathi are done with

+genocide and collaborative independence

+more than that do not type or upload your data elsewhere delete and finish

+cide related to forensic

+how forensic solves cide
+or lost of document
+intership probably
+wellwishers and bad wishers
+is degree to well important or i should enjoy college days more often than usual

+so it is java php and se exam question paper wise and padosi surrounding

+padosi cide must be solved at determistic velocity they are actually boring and furnishing to accomodate aggressive

+comfort zone
+i solved it before

+maybe a prison break
+as nagpur is developing prison for people and my laptop and computer is haced to no record as who and to where it is haced all cctve is not to let me type this at random service

+as it is mainly dekh sun bol

+smell touch bad touch and ragging number of degrees till 35 university march novemeber 2025
+3 to 11

+starting with coiding 5hrs
+se 4hrs
+php java 4har exam

+30 november

+create a app nvim vim
+desktop enviornment
+read code of nvim vim
+code editiors open source

+Tuesday 25 November 2025 03:28:31 PM IST

+so my code editor is nvim
+desktop environment gnome
+operating system kali

+init.lua plugin